A Vision for Science

 Light and spacious classrooms and labs are specially designed to promote hands-on learning opportunities.
 “Hubs”—located on all three floors—are comfortable, customizable gathering spaces for faculty and student interactions.

-A 120-seat tiered lecture hall—with state-of-the-art technology—accommodates a variety of public and campus events.
+The tiered 129-seat Dr. Philip A. Cochran '77 Auditorium - with state-of-the-art technology—accommodates a variety of public and campus events.
 Conveniently located, the room and surrounding area is designed for gatherings, presentations, and speakers.

 The 50,000-square-foot building includes an interior atrium that visually connects all three floors and welcomes sunlight from the skylights above.
 Glass walls and large windows create open and inviting learning spaces.